 • Doing the inner work, practicing presence, building a stronger connection to nature and the sacred, building and being interconnected to communities of practice that are also bringing in more grounded and grounding ways of being in the world, and so much more…

 It’s time for all of it.
-It’s time we educator for systems change.
+It’s time we educate for systems change.
 It’s time we take actions to support systems change.
 It’s time to embrace being in and being a part of systems change.
 And to do that, it’s time to collectively understand how systems change.

 One thing we know for certain about systems change…